Skipton, Victoria: History

 Skipton was first established in 1839 as a pastoral run and a town site was surveyed in 1852.
-The town was settled some years later, with a local Post Office opening on the 6th of March 1858.
+The town was settled some years later, with a local Post Office opening on 6 March 1858.
 The town held the first agricultural show in the Western District in 1859.
-Skipton once had a Magistrates' Court, but it closed on the 1st of January 1983.
+Skipton once had a Magistrates' Court, but it closed on 1 January 1983.

 Culture

 Economy

 Fine wool is the main agricultural product of the Skipton area.
 Skipton Variety Market is held on every second Saturday of the month at the Mechanics Hall.
 A Rose Festival is held on the first Saturday after the running of the Melbourne Cup in November each year.

 Sport and recreation

 A rail trail allows cyclists to ride between Skipton and Ballarat.
-Skipton has a football club competing in the Central Highlands Football League.
 Golfers play at the course of the Skipton Golf Club on Geelong-Skipton Road.